 About Me

 My name is Delia Rangel and I'm from California’s Central Valley.
-I moved to New York after graduating high school in 2023.
+I moved to New York for school after graduating high school in 2023.
 I'm currently pursuing a bachelor’s degree in Magazine, News and Digital Journalism at the S.I.
 Newhouse School of Public Communications at Syracuse University with a minor in Food Studies.
-I currently write for The Daily Orange and Baked Magazine and was chosen to join The New York Times Corps in 2023 for the duration of my undergraduate career.
+I'm particularly interested in politics, food and how they intersect.
+I currently serve as News Editor of The Daily Orange and Managing Editor of Baked Magazine.
+I was also chosen to join The New York Times Corps in 2023 for the duration of my undergraduate career.
 I have a strong passion for storytelling and am eager to learn.
 Read some of my work below!

 My Work